AlanKrajina/JS-learn/C#.md

             Box calc = new Box(2,4,5);
             calc.DisplayInfo();

-            calc.SetLength(13); // set method to change this.length DESTRUCTIVE
+            calc.SetLength(13); // setter method to change this.length DESTRUCTIVE -> works because SetLength is PUBLIC calc.DisplayInfo();
-            calc.DisplayInfo();

             // Length is 2,height is 4, width is 5 so the volume is 40